-The parties agree on the beginning of Sunrise's proposed construction, but disagree on the inclusion of the several examples, specifically the inclusion of the channel on which broadcast data is transmitted ("the channel on which test data is transmitted or received").
+The parties agree on the beginning of Sunrise's proposed construction, but disagree on the inclusion of the several examples, specifically the "channel on which test data is transmitted or received."
 Acterna Brief at 12.
-Acterna argues that, even though the framing, multiplexing and amplitude of the signal can all be appropriately considered characteristics of the network, the "channel on which broadcast data is transmitted or received" is not part of the network, but part of the testing configuration.
-As described at oral argument, Sunrise has not included the channels included in the digital signal, it has specified the channel used for testing.
-See also Acterna Brief at 12.
-According to Acterna's interpretation, the channel isolated for testing should not be identified as part of the more general configuration of the network.
+Acterna argues that, even though the framing, multiplexing and amplitude of the signal are all characteristics of the network, the channel isolated for testing is not.
 Id. at 13.
 The Court agrees.

-The Court's construction includes the portion on which both parties agree, the examples that refer to the network generally, and modifies the channel example so that it reflects the channels of the network generally, not the specific channel where the testing takes place.
+The Court's construction includes the portion on which both parties agree and the examples that refer to the network generally, but modifies the channel example so that it reflects the channels of the network generally, not the specific channel where the testing takes place.
+Although Acterna has argued that "channel(s) on which broadcast data is transmitted or received" still refers to channels for testing, the Court disagrees.